Sziloyoo/webgl-player/README.md

 A player object has three parameters:
 - canvas container (div)
 - HTML canvas
-- configuration file (a JSON file, with the required values as seen in the example above)
+- configuration file (a JSON file, with the required values as seen in the example below)

 ```js
 const config = await loadConfiguration("https://test-files.vercel.app/elefant.json")